 During the 1895-1896 winter season, 415 Commonwealth was the home of John Hitchcock, Jr., a lawyer and trustee of estates, and his wife, Esther Mary (Baker) Hitchcock.
 They previously had lived at 342 Beacon.
 By the 1896-1897 season, they had moved to 117 Commonwealth to live with Mary Hitchcock’s mother, Mary Ann (Martyn) Baker, the widow of Ezra Howes Baker, Jr.

 During the 1896-1897 winter season, 415 Commonwealth was the home of banker Eugene Van Rensselaer Thayer and his wife, Susan (Spring) Thayer.
 They previously had lived at 17 Gloucester.
-They also owned a stable at 334 Newbury, and maintained a home, Fairlawn, in Lancaster and a home I Pride’s Crossing.
+They also owned a stable at 334 Newbury, and maintained a home, Fairlawn, in Lancaster and a home in Pride’s Crossing.
 The Thayers had moved from 415 Commonwealth by the next season, possibly traveling abroad.
 By the 1899-1900, they were living at 1 Raleigh.